State estimation of marine vessels affected by waves by unmanned aerial vehicles

 \section{VERIFICATION}

-The estimation approach presented in this paper was integrated into the \ac{MRS} system \cite{baca2021mrs}, as shown in \reffig{fig:pipeline_diagram}.
-Thereafter, the estimation approach was tested in the realistic Gazebo simulator extended by the \ac{VRX} simulator \cite{bingham19toward} (see \reffig{fig:uav_usv_landing_motivation} (d)).
+The estimation approach presented in this paper was integrated into the \ac{MRS} \ac{UAV} system \citep{baca2021mrs}, as shown in \reffig{fig:pipeline_diagram}.
+The USV state estimation block combines sensor data from both \ac{UAV} and \ac{USV} to estimate the current USV state and predict future states at 100~Hz.
+The \ac{UAV} uses a trajectory generation method for agile landing presented in \citep{prochazka2024ModelPredictiveControlbased}, which leverages the estimated and predicted \ac{USV} states obtained from our approach presented in this paper.
+The references computed by the trajectory planning module at 50~Hz for landing on the USV are processed by a Reference tracker to generate smooth and feasible full-state references at 100~Hz.
+These are subsequently converted into thrust and angular velocity commands by the Reference controller.
+The computed thrust and angular velocity commands are sent to the \ac{UAV}’s Pixhawk flight controller at 100~Hz.
+Meanwhile, the \ac{UAV}’s state estimator continuously updates its translation, rotation, and linear and angular velocities at 100~Hz using data from the odometry and localization module.
+Thereafter, the estimation approach was tested in the realistic Gazebo simulator extended by the \ac{VRX} simulator \citep{bingham19toward} (see \reffig{fig:uav_usv_landing_motivation} (d)).
 It was then verified by conducting real-world experiments.
-The verification of the proposed approach performing state estimation is based on vector \ac{RMSE} \cite{rmse1} and 3 innovation tests \cite{Evangelidis2021, kf_verification}.
+The \ac{USV} used for verification weighs \SI{180}{kg} and measures \SI{5}{m} in length, \SI{2.5}{m} in width, and \SI{1.3}{m} in height.
+The \ac{UAV} used for verification weighs \SI{3.5}{kg} and is \SI{0.15}{m} in height, with an arm length of \SI{0.325}{m}.
+The extensive verification of the proposed approach performing state estimation is based on vector \ac{RMSE} \citep{rmse1} and 3 innovation tests \citep{Evangelidis2021, kf_verification}.

 Innovation is defined as

 where $\vec{y}(k)$ is a measurement obtained from the sensors in time step $k$ and $\vec{\hat{y}}(k)$ is the expected measurement with respect to the current estimated state.
 The covariance of innovation $ \vec{S}(k)$ has the following form: